-What are the hidden costs of living in the countryside?
+What are the hidden costs of moving to the country?

 When I moved to the UK many years ago, it was to a period cottage in a tiny hamlet between two small villages in rural Kent.
 Coming over from a city in the USA, culture shock doesn’t seem to adequately describe what I faced!